 - Involuntary intoxication (being drugged),

 - Poisoning with fumes or toxic substances, or

 - Any other medical condition that produces serious delusions or a break with reality.

 Call us for help…

-If you or someone you know has been accused of a crime and wish to discuss a possible insanity defense with a caring Colorado criminal defense lawyer, we invite you contact us for a free consultation.
+If you or someone you know has been accused of a crime and wish to discuss a possible insanity defense with a Colorado criminal defense lawyer, we invite you to contact us for a free consultation.